Looking to increase your daily protein intake? Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 - Paleo Apple Muffins with Crunchy Crumb Topping

+Notice I say *homemade* trail mix.
+Store-bought brands will likely have added sugars you'll want to avoid.
 Combine ingredients like walnuts, almonds, dried fruit (natural sugars only!), healthy dark chocolate morsels, and seeds.
 Two ounces will give you 8 grams of protein.
-This snack has more calories than some I have listed, so eat in moderation.
+This snack has more calories than some I have listed, so eat in moderation!

-Make your own beef or turkey jerky for a high protein snack with 9 grams of protein per ounce.
-Store-bought versions tend to have added salt, artificial ingredients and sugar, so beware of that, and make the best choice you can when buying.
+Store-bought beef jerky can offer a high protein snack with 9 grams of protein per ounce.
+However, look at the nutrition labels as they tend to have added salt, artificial ingredients and sugar.
+My post on the best beef jerky for weight loss will point you in the right direction.

-I’m a big fan of protein shakes.
-They are delicious, easy to throw together, and perfect for a snack on the run ← LOVE.
-Here are all my fave protein shakes,
+Iโm a big fan of protein shakes (made with cleanish Protein, of course).
+They are delicious, easy to throw together, and perfect for a snack on the run โ LOVE.ย Here are all my fave high protein smoothies.
+MOst protein powders will add up to 15-25g of protein per scoop, making it a fantastic option for protein.

 Tuna is very high in protein and omega-3 fatty acids, both of which are vital nutrients.
 Canned tuna is a great option, especially if canned in water, and can carry upwards of 45 grams of protein per can!

-Hummus is a healthy snack that’s high in protein, too.
-It’s great to have prepped in the fridge for an easy, high protein snack.
-I make my own chickpea hummus, and with 4g of protein per serving, I always have it ready in the fridge for snacking on any time of day.
-It works great as a high protein replacement to mayo on sandwiches as well.
+Hummus is a healthy snack that's great to have prepped in the fridge for an easy, high protein snack.
+I make my own chickpea hummus, and with 4g of protein per serving, I always have it ready in the fridge for dipping veggies in any time of day!
+It works well as a higher protein replacement to mayo on sandwiches as well.

-One-half cup of edamame (soybeans) gives you a delicious treat containing 8 grams of protein.
+One-half cup of edamame (soybeans) gives you a delicious treat with a unique taste containing 8 grams of protein.
 Buy this fiber-rich food in the freezer section of the grocery store, shelled and ready to eat.
-You can also roast them at home.
+I love the edamame in this corn salad.

 A half-cup serving of full-fat cottage cheese has about 100 calories, 12 grams of protein, and 4.5 grams of fat (1.8 grams of saturated fat).
 Top cottage cheese with avocado, cucumber, and tomato for a snack that combines heart-healthy fat with vitamins and lots of protein.